 - Don’t be self-conscious; the lecture isn’t about “you” but rather about a topic.
 Centering on the topic will relieve the self-conscious speaker by removing the focus from him or herself to the content of the presentation.

 Rehearse for the Final Presentation

 Every phase of the preparation should be practiced many times.
 Materials should be read aloud; silently won’t help at all.
-Practice standing correctly, going through the walk on, the opening of books, turning pages, looking up at the audience, smiling, even cracking a joke at an intended interval.
-On the stage many things can be go wrong, from an electricity outage to dropping the lecture notes on the floor.
+Practice standing correctly, going through the walk-on, the opening of books, turning pages, looking up at the audience, smiling, even cracking a joke at an intended interval.
+On the stage, many things can go wrong, from an electricity outage to dropping the lecture notes on the floor.

 Be ready with a print out of a PowerPoint presentation, or a second copy of the lecture ready in a briefcase.
 The least the speaker can do is to get everything that should be in order, ready for a perfect, smooth, seamless presentation.